-https://sourceware.org/binutils/docs/ld/Input-Section-Basics.html the link step to confirm the expected placement of sections.
-In some problem cases, you may be able to force the required placement by use of an EXCLUDE in one memory region, as well as the section in the required region.
+https://sourceware.org/binutils/docs/ld/Input-Section-Basics.html be able to force the required placement by use of an EXCLUDE in one memory region, as well as the section in the required region.

 Also, this functionality only allows you to add sections to the linker script, not to remove something that the managed linker script already puts in.
 Thus if you need to remove part of the generated linker script's contents - then you will still need to modify the underlying FreeMarker linker script templates.